sammancoaching/OfficeCleaningRobot-Refactoring-Kata/README.md

 Each version presents different refactoring challenges.

 ## Code Reading Practice
 Test your code reading skills.
 Here is a description of what to do: [Scanning for Code Smells](https://sammancoaching.org/exercises/code_reading.html).
-There are suitable lists of urls to open in some of the language subdirectories.
+There are suitable urls to open in the README in the C# language subdirectory.